deanwampler/Contract4J5/contract4j5/README.txt

 invariants on the class itself.
 You can refer to the (implied) bare field in the test, as long as you declare an appropriate accessor method for it.

-** Miscellaneous Notes
+** Miscellaneous Notes and Debugging Tips

 *** All test expressions must evaluate to a boolean value.

 *** Test expressions that fail to be evaluated by Jexl will be treated as test failures, on the grounds that they expression is buggy in this case!
 (This behavior is configurable with an API call.)
+However, this can also be confusing when it is the test itself that is buggy.
+In particular, see the next bullet item.

+*** Remember that if any test accesses an instance field, the field *must* have a corresponding JavaBeans getter method.
+Otherwise, Jexl will fail to resolve the field and the test will fail.
+This can be confusing since currently Contract4J does not distinguish between test "bugs" and actual test failures.

 *** Avoid expressions with side effects.
 Since tests will usually be turned off in production, test expressions with side effects, e.g., assignments, will